 I’ve got two wonderful and very true stories about Ugandan childhood that I want share.
-These are stories that you may want to reject at first.
-But I’ve got it on good authority that they express the dominant sentiment around here.
+They are overwhelmingly and unapologetically positive – and I’ve got it on good authority that they express the dominant sentiment around here.

 A number of years back I used to share a compound with a family of 10.
 We had a massive rain water tank on site.
 However, after school and on weekends, the mum sent all 8 kids (with varying sizes of jerrycan) to the local borehole to collect water.

 Yes, I’ve read about how children all over rural Africa are taken out of class to collect water.
 That they miss X amount of learning hours each year.
 That this affects girls more than boys.
 But you know what?
 I’ve spoken to more than a few fully grown Ugandans, and they ALL say that fetching water helped them to grow up to be who they are today.

 The lesson?
 Let the kids fetch water.
 Yes, it’s good for communities to have proper, clean, natural water.
 It’s nice for that water to be relatively close to home.
 Let’s work toward local solutions for that.
 But our children are not deprived of basic human rights if we don’t have piped water 365 days a year.
-In fact, my son, Lucas, helps to fetch (and does other random work) when he’s out in the village too.

 Tony was totally stoked and expressed that all these crazy-ass scars Ugandans have (and trust me, they do have them) are real evidence of life lived.
 Of adventure.
 Of experimentation.
 Of testing limits.
 He and Esther and every other Ugandan around started comparing scars and telling the stories of how they got them.

 The lesson?
 Kids get hurt.
 Scars are cool.
 We don’t need to wrap our little dudes up in bubble wrap to protect them from the world.
-We need to be there to clean those wounds and send them back out into the world.
+We need to be there to clean those wounds, dry the tears, and send them back out into the world.

 Instead, let’s appreciate what growing up in Africa can do for kids.
 Lots of unsupervised, outdoor play with kids of all ages.
 Some hard work.
-And no screen time.
+And almost no screen time.